ouuan/naive-ui/src/notification/demos/enUS/scrollable.demo.md

 # Scrollable

-If there are too many notifications, notifications container can be scrollable.
-However, in that case they will overlay a bit more area than them look, which will block some mouse events near notifications.
+If there are too many notifications, the notifications container can be scrollable.
+However, in that case, they will overlay a bit more area than them look, which will block some mouse events near notifications.
 If you don't want the feature, you can set `<n-notification-provider :scrollable="false" />` to make it unscrollable.

-Change the property will cause all existing notifications to be cleaned, so please make sure you change this property at proper time.
+Change the property will cause all existing notifications to be cleaned, so please make sure you change this property at the proper time.

 ```html
 <n-button @click="handleClick">See how it scrolls</n-button>